 These questions make visible the existence of “secret countries” that are uncontainable within the borders we know; but there are other queries: what are the new trade routes – for the production and circulation of khat and other narcotics?
 Or for the export of young males bodies to the football industrial complex?
 Who fights Africa’s wars?
 If water has replaced oil as one of the most sought after resources, are we witnessing the dawn of the age of hydro-imperialism?
 What was the real extent of Gaddafi’s financial empire across the continent?
 What is the impact of the “neopats” (new migrants from China, India and Mediterranean Europe) or the “repats” (returning Africans) on the continent?

 The emergence of Boko Haram in the Lac Chad region is a good example of the limit of our current analytical frames.
 To speak of this movement in the context of contemporary Nigerian politics is to overlook ethno-religious ties that have connected people in that region longer than the existence of Cameroon, Nigeria or Chad.
 Similarly, to analyze it through the logic of the “War on Terror” is to overlook long-standing local struggles among various groups in the region.

 We understand the role of cartography as a tool of imperialism.
 However, we ask: what if maps were made by Africans for their own use, to understand and make visible their own realities or imaginaries?
 How does it shift the perception we have of ourselves and how we make life on this continent?
-We do not know, and this is why we’re doing this work.
-And we’re not doing it alone.
-We are collaborating with Kwani?, the Kenyan literary magazine.
-Together we’ve invited writers and artists to produce this language, in words and images.
+We do not know, and this is why we initiated this work in collaboration with Kwani?, the Kenyan literary magazine as a special edition of the Chimurenga Chronic (our quarterly pan African gazette).
+Published in March 2015, we invited writers and artists to produce this language, in words and images.